 Moving Towards Sustainable Building Products: From Where We Are to Where We Need To Be – Andy Cole, Andy Cole Builders and Scott Baum, Eco+Plan Design

 Greening the Grid – Molly Craft and Ed Rutledge, Center for Ecological Technology

-As always, a giant THANK YOU goes to the presenters who volunteer to share their time, expertise, and enthusiasm to make these topics come alive for the festival audience.
+As always, a giant THANK YOU goes to the presenters who have volunteered to share their time, expertise, and enthusiasm over the years to make these topics come alive for the festival audience.
 If you have suggestions for future topics please fill out the form below.